^

 Laboratory research

-• sowing urine before the appointment of antibiotic therapy,
+• urine culture before prescribing antibacterial therapy,

-• sowing pathological exudates (sputum, pus) and material from potentially infected foci (aspirate from the area of subcutaneous cellulitis).
+• sowing of pathological exudates (sputum, pus) and material from potentially infected foci (aspirate from the area of subcutaneous cellulitis).

 Instrumental research